NekoMaru76/simple-storage/README.md

 # SimpleStorage
-Is a module to create a simple storage with structures.
+Is a module to create simple storages with structures in memory.
 It uses TypeScript to check types at compile-time.

 # Example
 ```ts